Advocating for systemic policy change for military child victims of sexual assault and the families that stand behind them.

 Operation Addi is actively advocating for policy change to make a difference for every military child and family who goes through the horrific situation of sexual assault or sexual abuse while in the care of a military childcare facility.

-• The experience of coming forward after a sexual assault within the military community is not clear and many active-duty members and military families face negative impacts after coming forward.
+The experience of coming forward and reporting a sexual assault within the military community is not clear and many active-duty members and military families face negative impacts after coming forward.

-• The current military regulations and policies negatively affect the handling of child sexual assault cases which allow for the mishandling of a sexual assault on a minor on the local level.
+The current regulations, training, and policies negatively affect the handling of child sex crimes cases which allow for loopholes and the mishandling of a sexual assault on a minor in the local area - allowing perpetrators to retire from service and walk away without impact.

 The asks identified by Operation Addi cover a range of policy, education, and program reform for those who handle, investigate, support, or handle sexual assaults on minor military children.